Ultimate Guide to Potassium in Food

 Let me tell you why it is so important.
 It is the third most common mineral in your body.
 Fun fact right?

-Potassium helps to regulate fluid balance, nerve signals and muscle contractions.
+It helps to regulate fluid balance, nerves signals and contractions.
 It does this by interacting with salt -- the two work together to keep your minerals in homeostasis.

 Before we get started, I want to mention that Chicken Bone Broth is among the highest potassium sources on the planet.
 Shocker right?
 It is the easiest and most delicious way to get more into your diet.

-My company makes a convenient powder version you can try today.
+Bluebird Provisions makes a convenient powder version with a delicious flavor you can try today.
 Let me know what you think.

 What are the health benefits of consuming foods high in potassium?

 There are many powerful health benefits of high-potassium diets.
-For example, it can lower blood pressure and water retention, protect against stroke and prevent osteoporosis and kidney stones (1).
+For example, it can lower blood pressure and fluid retention, protect against stroke and prevent osteoporosis and kidney stones (1).

-The big issue is that most adults in Canada and the USA get half of the recommended daily intake (2).
+The big issue is that most adults in Canada and the USA get half of the recommended daily intake.

 Most experts recommend targets of 3500-4700 mg per day.
 What’s interesting is that there are no additional pros to getting more, except under extreme conditions.

-Athletes or those who perform long, strenuous exercise will lose more potassium from sweat and may need some more.
+Athletes or those who perform long, strenuous exercise will lose more fluids from sweat and may need some more.

-High risk groups like those at risk for osteoporosis, kidney stones, stroke or high blood pressure may benefit from more than the recommended guidelines.
+High risk groups like those at risk for osteoporosis, complications with kidney function, stroke or issues with blood vessels may benefit from more than the recommended guidelines.

 What are the signs and symptoms of potassium deficiency?

-The symptoms of potassium deficiency are similar to those of sodium or salt deficiency, including fatigue and weakness.
+The symptoms of potassium deficiency are similar to those of sodium or salt deficiency, including fatigue, numbness and weakness.

 The recommended daily intake is 4,700 milligrams a day, but the average American consumes only 2,600 milligrams a day.

-It's an electrolyte that helps to regulate the amount of fluid and moves nutrients into cells, so a deficiency can lead to muscle weakness and heart problems.
+It's a mineral that helps to regulate the amount of fluid and moves nutrients into cells, so a deficiency can lead to weakness and heart problems.
+Treatments include IV fluids from the hospital.

 How does potassium help balance electrolytes in the body?